AnjKal/Pothole_DTL/README.md

 - **HTML/CSS** - Structure and styling
 - **Bootstrap** (implied from view templates) - CSS framework for responsive design

+> The entire frontend was made by using agentic coding tools within an hour.

 ### Authentication & Security
 - **Bcrypt** - Password hashing library for secure user authentication
 - **Express-Session** - Session middleware for Express.js